-- Hold, or be close to completion, of a PhD/DPhil, together with relevant experience - Have previous experience and expertise of the metabolic network of plants - Have previous experience and expertise in the use of flux balance analysis to model and predict metabolic network fluxes, including expertise in formulating important constraints such as reaction thermodynamics - Ability to work independently and as part of a larger team - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Hold a relevant MSc, together with relevant experience. - Track record in bat bioacoustic research and sufficient bioacoustic knowledge to lead the analyses of bat data collected in tropical landscapes. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications. - Ability to contribute ideas for new research projects. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings. - Ability to independently plan and manage a research project.